Power of attorney

 When you don’t have anyone suitable to appoint as your attorney for personal decisions, you can apply to appoint the Public Guardian, who is an independent statutory officer who protects the rights of adults with impaired capacity.

-Read more about applying to appoint the Public Guardian as your attorney for personal matters and download the application form.
+Read more about appointing the Public Guardian for personal matters and download the application form.

 When you don’t have anyone suitable to appoint as your attorney for financial decisions, you can appoint the Public Trustee, who provides